 - 26. Considering that once the process of witness familiarisation has commenced, any further meeting between the entity calling the witness and witnesses outside of Court is prohibited, it is essential that the commencement of the familiarisation process can be clearly delineated. - 27.
-The starting point of the familiarisation process is when the witness arrives in the Netherlands4, or at the location of testimony where different from the seat of the Court, prior to giving evidence. - 28.
+The witness familiarisation process may start prior to the witness arriving at the location of testimony, so long as the VWU communicates to the parties and participants when the familiarisation process starts with sufficient advance notice.
+The starting point of the familiarisation process is otherwise when the witness arrives in The Netherlands, or at the location of testimony where different from the seat of the Court, prior to giving evidence. - 28.
 The VWU informs the entity calling the witness when the witness is scheduled to arrive and if any major delays or disruptions occur. - 29.
-Consequently, once the familiarisation process has commenced, the entity calling the witness and the witness will meet on the premises of the Court only for the purposes of acquainting themselves ("courtesy meeting") and attending the courtroom familiarisation.
-In particular, any representative of the parties and participants are excluded from the process when the witness rereads his/her statements.
+Consequently, once the familiarisation process has commenced, the entity calling the witness and the witness will meet on the premises of the Court only for the purposes of acquainting themselves ('courtesy meeting') and attending the courtroom familiarisation.
+In particular, the VWU notes that any representative of the parties and participants are excluded from the process when the witness rereads his/her statements. - 30.
+The VWU will not facilitate any further contact between the witness and the entity calling the witness until the witness has finished testimony.
+Should urgent matters arise that may have an impact on the witness' testimony, the VWU will draw the matter to the attention of the entity calling the witness or to the attention of the Chamber, as appropriate.